There are 7 sure signs it’s time to replace your HVAC system. Here’s how to know.

 Upgrading HVAC systems: What’s the best HVAC system replacement?

-Here’s the truth: An electric air source heat pump is the best option if you’re looking into upgrading HVAC systems in your home.
-Heat pumps (sometimes called ductless mini splits or mini split AC) heat and cool your home with one appliance, and use as little as 1/3 the energy of traditional HVAC systems (3).
+An electric air source heat pump is the best option if you’re looking into upgrading HVAC systems in your home and you want the most energy-efficient option.

-While there are many HVAC replacement options available—and you can get Energy-Star Certified appliances that run on natural gas, heating oil, or electricity—at Sealed, we’re biased: We strongly recommend that you get a heat pump.
+While many HVAC replacement options are available, at Sealed, we’re biased: We strongly recommend a heat pump.

-We absolutely believe in the HVAC system technology behind the electric air-source heat pump.
-Heat pumps are the the Tesla of HVAC for a reason.
-We believe in air-source heat pumps so much, it’s the only type of HVAC replacement option that we install.
+We absolutely believe in the technology behind the electric air-source heat pump.
+And our experts believe in air-source heat pumps so much that it’s the only type of HVAC replacement option that we install.
+Discover why heat pumps are so efficient.

-Heat pumps are cheaper to operate, better for the environment, and make your home feel amazing.
-And they’re two appliances in one—they heat your home in winter and cool your home summer.
-So instead of having to maintain two systems that use different energy sources, you just have one super-efficient appliance to care for.
+Plus, they’re two appliances in one—they heat your home in winter and cool your home summer.
+So instead of having to maintain two systems that use different energy sources, you just have one super-efficient appliance to maintain.

 Rebates for upgrading HVAC systems

-Most utility companies will offer HVAC rebates when you’re ready to upgrade your HVAC system to an energy-efficient model.
-So when it’s time to replace your HVAC system, there are incentives to make the transition to a heat pump easier to pay for.
+Many utility companies offer HVAC rebates when you’re ready to upgrade your HVAC system to an energy-efficient model.

-The good news is, heat pumps are so well-loved by the energy-efficiency community that most utility companies offer excellent rebates for upgrading to a heat pump.
-And if your home qualifies, Sealed can help you get an air-source heat pump professionally installed at no upfront cost—and you can use your utility company’s rebates, too.
+The good news is, heat pumps are so well-loved by the energy efficiency community that most utility companies offer excellent rebates for upgrading to a heat pump.

 How long do heat pumps last?

-Heat pumps last approximately 15 years, according to the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) (4).
+According to the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE), heat pumps generally have an average lifespan of 15 years (4).

-And with proper heat pump maintenance—paired with sufficient insulation and professional air sealing—you can enjoy all the benefits of your energy-efficient HVAC upgrade for a long time, up to 20–25 years in some cases (TK).
+But with proper heat pump annual maintenance—paired with sufficient insulation and professional air sealing—you can enjoy all the benefits of your energy-efficient heat pump HVAC upgrade for a long time, 20–25 years in some cases (5).

 Upgrade your HVAC system for zero upfront cost